The Special Assignment Request Initial Application Period opens Friday, April 1st.

 Additionally, the following preferential treatment will be provided through the Special Assignment Request and Special Attendance Permit processes;

-- dependent children of active-duty military personnel whose move resulted from military orders;
+- dependent children of active-duty military personnel whose movement resulted from military orders;

 - students who have been relocated due to a foster care placement into another school zone;